hetalang/HetaSimulator.jl/docs/src/table-formats/cond.md

-# Condition tables
+# Conditions tables

-The condition tables are CSV or XLSX files which store `Cond` objects in tabular formats.
+Conditions tables are CSV or XLSX files which store `Cond` objects in tabular format.
 The content of the table can be loaded into Julia environment as a `DataFrame` to be included into `Platform` object.

 ## Format